This article will help you read and understand your pathology report for Hodgkin lymphoma.

 Your immune system is made up of many different kinds of cells and each play an important role protecting your body from infections and helping you heal after an injury.
 Unlike other types of organs, your immune system is spread throughout your body.
 Most immune cells are found in small organs called lymph nodes.
 Lymph nodes are located throughout your body.
 Large numbers of immune cells can also be found in the blood, skin, gastrointestinal tract, and bones.

-Hodgkin lymphoma (formerly called Hodgkin’s Disease) is a cancer (a malignant tumour) that starts from cells in your immune system called B-lymphocytes.
+Hodgkin lymphoma (formerly called Hodgkin’s Disease) is a cancer that starts from cells in your immune system called B-lymphocytes.
 Normal B-lymphocytes are small cells that help your body fight off infections.
 The abnormal B-lymphocytes in Hodgkin lymphoma are called Reed-Sternberg cells (or HRS cells).
 Reed-Sternberg cells are usually easy to recognize through a microscope because they are much larger than normal lymphocytes and the nucleus in the center of the cell has two or more lobes.

 Reed-Sternberg cells are used to divide Hodgkin lymphomas into 2 main groups:

 Classic Hodgkin lymphoma - Lots of Reed-Sternberg cells are seen in this group.
 This group is further divided into nodular sclerosis classic Hodgkin lymphoma, mixed cellularity classic Hodgkin lymphoma, lymphocyte-rich classic Hodgkin lymphoma, and lymphocyte-depleted classic Hodgkin lymphoma.
 Classic Hodgkin lymphoma usually only involves lymph nodes and is rarely seen spreading to other organ systems.
 This group is further divided into several subtypes (see Types of Hodgkin lymphoma below).